caspar/project2-f22-template/PageRank/README.md

 A node u without inbound nodes will have empty $B_u$, and a node u without outbound nodes won't contribute to the PageRank of any other nodes.

-For this question, you can implement the simplified version of the PageRank algorithm.
 To read more about PageRank, you can refer to the following link: [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf)

 ## Write your solution on Pagerank1.sql